phbradley/conga/README.md

 # Running

-Running `conga` on a single-cell dataset is a two- (or more) step process (see examples in `workflows/`).
+Running `conga` on a single-cell dataset is a two- (or more) step process, as outlined below.
-Python scripts are provided in the `scripts/` directory but analysis steps can also be accessed interactively in jupyter notebooks or in your own python scripts through the interface in the `conga` python package.
+Python scripts are provided in the `scripts/` directory but analysis steps can also be accessed interactively in jupyter notebooks (for example, [a simple pipeline](simple_conga_pipeline.ipynb) and [Seurat to conga](Seurat_to_Conga.ipynb) in the top directory of this repo) or in your own python scripts through the interface in the `conga` python package.

 1. **SETUP**: The TCR data is converted to a form that can be read by `conga` and then a matrix of `TCRdist` distances is computed.
 KernelPCA is applied to this distance